MiCode/kernel_build/kleaf/docs/hermeticity.md

 script is not hermetic in order to use `ncurses` from the host machine for `menuconfig`.

+When running a `checkpatch()` target, the execution is not fully hermetic in order to use `git` from the host machine.

 The kernel build may also read from absolute paths outside of the source tree, e.g. to draw randomness from `/dev/urandom` to create key pairs for signing.